Frederick Gotthold Enslin

-Lieutenant Frederick Gotthold Enslin was a Continental Army officer who was the focus of one of three possible cases of sodomy documented in the Continental Army under General George Washington.
+Lieutenant Gotthold Frederick Enslin was a Continental Army officer who was the focus of one of three possible cases of sodomy documented in the Continental Army under General George Washington.

 Early life and family

-He may be identical to "Gotthold Fried.
-Enslin" who arrived in Philadelphia on the ship Union from Rotterdam on 30 September 1774.
-"Gotthold Friderich Ensslin" was christened the day after his birth in the Lutheran Church in Oberkochen, Wuerttemberg, Germany on 11 August 1755, son of Johann Friderich Ensslin and Magdalena Elisabetha Venningerin.
+"Gotthold Friderich Ensslin" was christened the day after his birth in the Lutheran Church in Oberkochen, Wuerttemberg, Germany on 11 August 1755, son of Pastor Johann Friderich Ensslin and Magdalena Elisabetha Venningerin.
+He seems to have arrived in Philadelphia on the ship Union from Rotterdam on 30 September 1774.

-Case
+Military Career and Case

+Enslin joined the Continental Army in March 1777, in an independent company affixed first to the 6th Virginia Regiment and later to Malcolm's Additional Continental Regiment.

 The case began with a charge against an ensign for slander against another soldier.
-At Valley Forge, Pennsylvania, in February 1778, Ensign Anthony Maxwell was brought before a court-martial charged with "propagating a scandalous report prejudicial to the character of Lieut.
+At Valley Forge, Pennsylvania, in February 1778, Ensign Anthony Maxwell was brought before a brigade court-martial charged with "propagating a scandalous report prejudicial to the character of Lieut.
 Enslin."
 Maxwell was ultimately acquitted of the charge.

-In March 1778, Enslin was brought to trial before a court-martial.
+In March 1778, Enslin was brought to trial before a general court-martial.
 According to General Washington's report: "...Lieutt.
 Enslin of Colo.
 Malcolm's Regiment tried for attempting to commit sodomy ..."
 Washington's secretary continues to describe the results of the trial: "His Excellency the Commander in Chief approves the sentence and with Abhorrence & Detestation of such Infamous Crimes orders Lieut.
 Enslin to be drummed out of Camp tomorrow morning...."

 The diary of Lieutenant James McMichael records the sentence being carried out on 15 March 1778: